Supreme Court to hear challenges to vaccine mandates in early January - NewsBreak

 ( The Hill ) – The Supreme Court will hear legal challenges to the Biden administration’s employer vaccine mandates next month, the justices announced Wednesday night, setting a rapid schedule for the cases.

 In a pair of orders issued Wednesday, the court said it would hear oral arguments on Jan.
-7 over President Biden ‘s vaccine-or-test mandate for large employers and a regulation from the Centers for Medicare & Medicaid Services (CMS) requiring vaccines for healthcare workers.Brawls, unruly passengers and COVID affect holiday airport travel
+7 over President Biden ‘s vaccine-or-test mandate for large employers and regulation from the Centers for Medicare & Medicaid Services (CMS) requiring vaccines for healthcare workers.“Not much success,” San Antonio PD continues search for missing 3-year-old

 Both are set to go into effect in January.